rplevka/gde/README.md

 };
 ```

 The game will automatically rotate through multiple keys to distribute API usage and avoid rate limits.
+You can use a single key in the array for basic usage.

 ### 3. Run the Game